~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 By bus — local line 37

-The cheapest way: bus line 37 runs frequently between Split's bus station and Trogir, via Kaštela and Split Airport, taking about 40–60 minutes with stops.
-Buy a ticket and keep some small change.
-Note it's the local service, not the airport shuttle.
+The cheapest way, and frequent: line 37 runs between Split's bus station and Trogir via Kaštela and the airport, taking about 40–60 minutes with stops.
+Keep small change ready.
+It is the local service, not the airport shuttle.
+Best when you travel light.

 By taxi or private transfer